DC Failure to Yield Car Accident Lawyer

 One of the most common types of car accidents is a failure to yield collision.
 When there is a failure to yield, one of the vehicles, usually the defendant’s vehicle, would have an obligation to yield to oncoming traffic.
 A yield sign instructs drivers to yield to others driving on the road or those already in the favored lane of traffic.

 All drivers owe a duty to others on the road to drive with reasonable care.
-When they fail to do so and this breach of duty leads to an accident involving injuries, the responsible driver can be deemed negligent and held responsible for monetary damages.
+When they fail to do so, and this breach of duty leads to an accident involving injuries, the responsible driver may be negligent and held responsible for monetary damages.
 Failing to yield when appropriate, as signaled by a “yield” sign or when turning left, can be an example of a driver breaching their duty to drive safely in the context of a negligence claim.
+A breach of that duty, by itself, is not sufficient to establish liability, although it is necessary.
+That breach of duty must be the legal cause of a car accident.

 Failure to yield accidents can occur on highways or on sidewalks, such as when a car fails to yield the right of way to a pedestrian.
-In some situations the driver may disregard a flashing red or yellow light, or a driver can fail to yield to oncoming traffic when turning left, causing a sideswipe collision.
-In all of these situations, those hurt by the driver’s actions are entitled to pursue a claim for damages against the at-fault driver.
+In some situations, the driver may disregard a flashing red or yellow light, or a driver can fail to yield to oncoming traffic when turning left, causing a sideswipe collision.
+In all of these situations, those who suffer injury because of the driver’s actions may pursue a claim for damages against the at-fault driver.

 Damages

 Damages that may be recovered following a failure to yield accident can be both economic and non-economic, and are intended to compensate the victim for all losses that stem from the collision.
-Income not received due to missed work may be included, as can medical bills and out of pocket expenses.
-Vocational rehabilitation may be required to address injuries that interfere with your occupation, and these expenses can be included in a damages assessment.
-Additionally, pain and suffering may be recovered by the injured individual.
+Income you do not receive due to missing work may be recoverable, as can medical bills and out-of-pocket expenses.
+Vocational rehabilitation may be necessary to address injuries that interfere with your occupation.
+These expenses should be part of any damages assessment.
+Additionally, pain and suffering may be recoverable by the claimant.

 The central issue when bringing a personal injury claim for damages is assessing fault.
-For this reason, it is important to understand that speaking to the other party’s insurer after a car accident may affect your ability to prove damages in your case.
-Any admissions you make may be relied upon as evidence by the insurer when negotiating and potentially litigating the case.
+For this reason, even if your damages are $100,000, it may be wise to accept a settlement offer below what your case is otherwise worth to mitigate the liability.
+This is something worth discussing with your attorney.
+Additionally, it is important to understand that speaking to the other party’s insurer after a car accident may affect your ability to prove damages in your case.
+Any admissions you make may be used against you as evidence by the insurer when negotiating and potentially litigating the case.
 A skilled attorney can help you understand your legal rights and obligations.

 Statute of Limitations in a Failure to Yield Accident Case

 If you have suffered injuries in a failure to yield or other type of accident, the court will entertain your case only if it is filed within a certain period.
 Statutes of limitations are the period of time within which an individual must take legal action.
-If this cutoff is missed, then the defendant may rely on the statute of limitations as a defense against the lawsuit.
+If you miss this cutoff, the defendant may rely on the statute of limitations as a defense against the lawsuit.
 If the statute of limitations has expired, the court may dismiss your case.

 Typically, the time begins to count toward this deadline when the claim arises.
 Known as the “cause of action,” this is the moment from which the plaintiff may bring the lawsuit.
 Different states maintain different time periods.
 For example, the District of Columbia requires that actions for personal injury be brought within three years.